headbase-app/headbase/packages/app/README.md

 # `@headbase-app/app`

-The cross-platform Headbase app deploying to Android, iOS and the web ([headbase.app](https://headbase.app)).
+The cross-platform Headbase app deploying to [headbase.app](https://headbase.app), Android and iOS.

-The core web application is developed and built using [Vite](https://vitejs.dev/), with [Capacitor](https://capacitorjs.com/docs/basics/workflow) to provide cross-platform support.
+The core web application is built using [Vite](https://vitejs.dev/) and [Solid](https://www.solidjs.com/), with [Capacitor](https://capacitorjs.com/docs/basics/workflow) to provide cross-platform support.

 ## Prerequisites
 - Node.js/NPM installed at the latest LTS version